Indians now believe in products 'Made in India': PM | english.lokmat.com

 Speaking at the CII annual conclave, Modi said that faster progress in the country and changing mindsets of the people have enabled greater confidence of Ind on products made in the country.

-According to the Prime Minister, several steps taken by the Central government have led to record FDI inflows in India.
+According to the Prime Minister, several steps taken by the Central government have led to record FDI inflows into India.

 "We're also creating new records in FPI, while our forex reserve is at an all-time high," Modi said.